dbt-labs/jaffle-shop-generator/README.md

 ## Installation

 If you have [pipx](https://pypa.github.io/pipx/installation/) installed, `jafgen` is an ideal tool to use via pipx.
-You can generate 3 years of data without installing anything in the local workspace using the following:
+You can generate data without installing anything in the local workspace using the following:

 ```shell
 pipx run jafgen [options]